- Organic farming’s low yields cannot possibly feed the world, and its costs are prohibitive for most of the planet’s consumers.

 Could it work scientifically?

 Yes, organic techniques and GM technology could co-exist, many scientists have said, even those scientists who oppose the behavior of anti-GMO, pro-organic activists.
-Commented Bruce Chassy, professor emeritus of food science at the University of Illinois and critic of the anti-GMO movement:
+Commented Bruce Chassy, professor emeritus of food science at the University of Illinois and a critic of the anti-GMO movement:

 There is no inherent reason why the two can’t coexist for some crops.
 Weed control is the number one application of GM.
 In a sane world organic farmers would use GM herbicide tolerant crops and glyphosate.
 Since none of the rest of GM crops require any chemical additives the GM part of the equation becomes nothing more than choosing a seed which has nothing to do with the rest of the organic package of Do’s and Don’t’s.
 The two are totally compatible.